-Registering Components
+Registering Components as UI Tools

-Learn how to register components with Tambo.
+Learn how to register components as UI Tools with Tambo.

 One of the core features of Tambo is its ability to intelligently respond to user messages with UI components filled with relevant data instead of just text.
 With this ability, Tambo allows your users to conversationally control your app with AI assistance rather than simply have questions answered.